 Show that all pentagonal numbers are one third of a triangular number.

-pot of yellow paint.
-How many of the small cubes will have yellow
+Imagine a large cube made from small red cubes being dropped into a pot of yellow paint.
+How many of the small cubes will have yellow paint on their faces?

-Triangle numbers can be represented by a triangular array of squares.
+Triangular numbers can be represented by a triangular array of squares.
 What do you notice about the sum of identical triangle numbers?

 Triangles are formed by joining the vertices of a skeletal cube.
 How many different types of triangle are there?
 How many triangles altogether?